-- How is vocabulary development attended to in everyday instruction? - Does instruction call for students to think about the meaning of words as opposed to memorizing definitions? - Are any definitions provided in student-friendly language? - Are word meanings taught with examples related to the text as well as examples from other contexts more familiar to students? - How do the instructional materials provide support for the teacher to identify students' vocabulary development and understanding of words in and out of context? - Is attention paid to vocabulary essential to understanding the text, and high value academic words? - How do the instructional materials employ a year-long design? - Is vocabulary organized with built in supports/scaffolds to foster independence? - Are there checks for proficiency included? - Is academic vocabulary introduced in context? - Is academic vocabulary repeated in a variety of contexts? - Are there opportunities for students to learn, practice, apply, and transfer words into familiar and new contexts?
+- How is vocabulary development attended to in daily instruction?
+How is it identified in culminating tasks and assessments? - Does instruction call for students to think about the meaning of words as opposed to memorizing definitions? - Are any definitions provided in student-friendly language? - Are word meanings taught with examples related to the text as well as examples from other contexts more familiar to students or content areas? - How do the instructional materials provide support for the teacher to identify students' vocabulary development and understanding of words in and out of context? - Is attention paid to vocabulary essential to understanding the text, and high value academic words? - How do the instructional materials employ a year-long design? - Is vocabulary organized with built in supports/scaffolds to foster independence? - Are checks for proficiency included? - Is academic vocabulary introduced authentically (i.e, in context)? - Is academic vocabulary repeated in a variety of contexts and used across texts? - Are there opportunities for students to learn, practice, apply, and transfer words into familiar and new contexts?

-Scoring: Materials can only score a 0, 2, 4.
 0 points: Does Not Meet Expectations

 Materials DO NOT meet ANY of the

 requirements of this indicator.
-2 points: Partially Meets Expectations

-Materials DO NOT meet ALL of the

-requirements of this indicator.
-4 points: Meets Expectations
+2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

-Materials meet ALL of the

-requirements of this indicator.

-- Materials provide teacher guidance outlining a cohesive year-long vocabulary development component. - Vocabulary is repeated in contexts (before texts, in texts) and across multiple texts. - Attention is paid to vocabulary essential to understanding the text and to high-value academic words. - Students are supported to accelerate vocabulary learning with vocabulary in their reading, speaking, and writing tasks.
+- Materials provide teacher guidance outlining a cohesive, year-long vocabulary development component. - Vocabulary is repeated in various contexts (before texts, in texts) and across multiple texts. - Attention is paid to vocabulary essential to understanding the text and to high-value academic words. - Students are supported to accelerate vocabulary learning with vocabulary in their reading, speaking, and writing tasks.